dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 2. Remove the **Microsoft Graph / User Read** permission.
 3. Click **Add a permission**.
 4. Select **Azure DevOps**.
 5. Select the **user_impersonation** permission.
-This is the least scoped and only permission available for Azure DevOps.
+This is the only permission available for Azure DevOps.

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/user-impersonation.gif" title="Adding permissions to the app"/>